Eng 中文 ไทย

 Then how to obtain a permit?

 There are two types of permits.
 Tibet Travel Permit (TTP) and Alien Travel Permit (ATP).
 To get into Tibet, you will need the TTP; to travel around Tibet, you'll need the ATP.
-In the past (before February 2009), some tour agencies were willing to sell you a permit without hiring a guide, but everything was changed, you MUST join a tour now, hire a tour guide and rent a car if you want to get the permit.
+In the past (before February 2009), some tour agencies were willing to sell you a permit without hiring a guide, but everything has changed, you MUST join a tour now, hire a tour guide and rent a car if you want to get the permit.
 The permit MUST be obtained through a travel agency, you are not allowed to apply one by yourself.

 What are the steps of arranging the Tibet Travel Permit (TTP) through a Lhasa tour agency, via the internet?